maxrr/capstone-patientsync/README.md

 2. Placeholder ("Fake") GE Connect+ device
     - Built in Python using Google's [bumble](https://github.com/google/bumble) module
 3. Placeholder backend
-    - Built using (TBA)
+    - Built using Flask

 ## Project Setup

-There are **two options** for getting the project up and running, steps unique to each option are listed below.
+There are **two options** for running the app, complete steps for each option are listed below.

 ## Option 1: Using Android Studio with an Android Virtual Device